 - Infant infections that cause inflammation in or around the brain

-- Traumatic head injury to an infant from a motor vehicle accident or fall
+- Traumatic head injury to an infant, such as from a motor vehicle accident, fall or physical abuse

 A number of factors are associated with an increased risk of cerebral palsy.

 - Cytomegalovirus.
-Cytomegalovirus is a common virus that causes flu-like symptoms and may lead to birth defects if a mother experiences her first active infection during pregnancy.
+This common virus causes flu-like symptoms and can lead to birth defects if a mother has her first active infection during pregnancy.

 - Syphilis.
-Syphilis is a sexually transmitted bacterial infection.
+This is a sexually transmitted bacterial infection.

 - Other conditions.
-Other conditions may increase the risk of cerebral palsy, such as thyroid problems, intellectual disabilities or seizures.
+Other conditions affecting the mother that can slightly increase the risk of cerebral palsy include thyroid problems, preeclampsia or seizures.

 Illnesses in a newborn baby that can greatly increase the risk of cerebral palsy include: